cloudfoundry/bosh-cli/docs/build.md

 Clone and set up the BOSH Micro CLI repository:

-- `go get -d github.com/cloudfoundry/bosh-micro-cli`
+- `go get -d github.com/cloudfoundry/bosh-init`
-- `cd $GOPATH/src/github.com/cloudfoundry/bosh-micro-cli`
+- `cd $GOPATH/src/github.com/cloudfoundry/bosh-init`

-From here on out we assume you're working in `$GOPATH/src/github.com/cloudfoundry/bosh-micro-cli`
+From here on out we assume you're working in `$GOPATH/src/github.com/cloudfoundry/bosh-init`

 To build the micro cli:

-- `bin/build` # The `bosh-micro` binary will be located in `out/`
+- `bin/build` # The `bosh-init` binary will be located in `out/`

 Install tools used by the BOSH Micro CLI test suite: